zazedd/zazedd/README.md

   "Cybersecurity";
 |]

-let working_on = ("zaml", "A type inferred, statically-typed functional programming language inspired by OCaml")
+let working_on = ("zaml", "A type-inferred, statically typed functional programming language inspired by OCaml and Lambda calculus.")
 ```

 ---